leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

-   ✓ @QoS on static sync-return method with sync-interceptor ✓ @QoS on sync-return method with sync-interceptor ✓ @QoS on sync-callback method with sync-interceptor ✓ @QoS on async-promise method with sync-interceptor (102ms) ✓ @QoS on async-promise method with async-interceptor (100ms) ✓ @QoS on async-callback method with sync-interceptor (101ms) ✓ @QoS on async-callback method with async-interceptor (252ms) ✓ @QoS on sync-callback method which being invoked recursively with a pass-through callback function handler ✓ @QoS on a method with recursive invocations, QoSed method is triggered by "this" reference ✓ @QoS on sync-return bind()ed method
+   ✓ @QoS on static sync-return method with sync-interceptor ✓ @QoS on sync-return method with sync-interceptor ✓ @QoS on sync-callback method with sync-interceptor ✓ @QoS on async-promise method with sync-interceptor (101ms) ✓ @QoS on async-promise method with async-interceptor (101ms) ✓ @QoS on async-callback method with sync-interceptor (100ms) ✓ @QoS on async-callback method with async-interceptor (251ms) ✓ @QoS on sync-callback method which being invoked recursively with a pass-through callback function handler ✓ @QoS on a method with recursive invocations, QoSed method is triggered by "this" reference ✓ @QoS on sync-return bind()ed method
+   ✓ Validation: async style interceptor can NOT be applied to sync style target method ✓ Validation: conflict/dumplicated interceptor names
 ```

 ## Join us